 While we endeavour to finally make some significant change in the long-term outcomes of PWD, let us not do this thinking we are the only ones who are giving.
 We are receiving at the same time from the PWD.
-As Vanier said so insightfully: "In our fragmented, often broken societies, in our towns made of steel and glass and loneliness, people with disabilities can act as a kind of cement that binds people together.
+As Jean Vanier say so insightfully: "In our fragmented, often broken societies, in our towns made of steel and glass and loneliness, people with disabilities can act as a kind of cement that binds people together.
 This is their role in society.
-They have a special part to play in the healing of hearts and in destroying the barriers that separate people from one another and prevent them from living happily and humanly."
+They have a special part to play in the healing of hearts and in destroying the barriers which separate people from one another and prevent them from living happily and humanly."
 PWD help to integrate and unify the community.
 They offer communities an opportunity to find purpose and hope and joy.
-And especially, in our lost and frantic world, they offer meaning to relationships and life. - April 15, 2019.
+And especially, in our lost and frantic world, they offer meaning to relationships and life.

-Dr Amar-Singh HSS is a member of the National Early Childhood Intervention Council (NECIC).
+\\ Datuk Dr Amar-Singh HSS is with the National Early Childhood Intervention Council (NECIC).